 How does a holiday in an Italian villa sound?
 Like a dream, if you ask us.
 Sure, the holidays are lovely no matter where you spend them because it’s always wonderful to be with family…but wouldn’t they be just a bit more wonderful if you were sipping Italian wine from the scenic backyard of your own Tuscany estate?
 Yeah, you know it would.
-That’s why we checked in with Mara Solomon, our Trusted Travel Expert for Italy villa vacations, to find the best, most beautiful properties for all your holiday getaways.
+That’s why we checked in with Mara Solomon, our Trusted Travel Expert for Large Italian Villas (four bedrooms or more), to find the best, most beautiful properties for all your holiday getaways.
 Start planning your Italian villa vacation now…

 Thanksgiving in Tuscany

 “One of our favorite houses is Le Ripe, outside the village of San Casciano dei Bagni, a little jewel box of a medieval village that’s a 1.6 km walk from the house.
 The view is of all the hills that go up to Monte Amiata—it’s breathtaking.
 It’s a main house for eight with an adjacent building that brings you up to 14.
 You have working fireplaces, and the cook, Antonietta, is amazing.
 The owner of the house has also developed a lovely spa, and November is a perfect time to visit (so are December and January) because you can sit in 104-degree water and look out over the gorgeous countryside.
 The other reasons to come here for Thanksgiving are that airfare is cheap and you are deep into the autumn festival.
 You have fresh porcini, zucca, chestnuts—it’s a huge food time here and there are many simple quaint festivals to celebrate the harvest.”